MistaBasco/techEd-week8-assignment/README.md

 ##TODO: More profile info: profile pic is key... bio too?
 ##TODO: Edit profile -- Maybe include webhook to update changes on clerk or vice-versa?
 ##TODO: Redesign with Chakra-UI
-##TODO: Import anime covers from MAL?
+##TODO: Import anime covers from MAL? ---DONE